Can A Creditor Garnish My Wages After 7 Years?

 Federal law limits garnishment to 25% of disposable earnings or the amount exceeding 30 times the federal minimum wage, whichever is less.
 But here’s the kicker – some debts, like child support, can take up to 60% of your paycheck!

 Remember that time you borrowed $5 from a friend and forgot to pay it back?
 Imagine if they could garnish your wages for that!
 Luckily, that’s not how it works.
 Only certain creditors can garnish your wages, and they need a court order to do so.
+These court orders are called garnishment orders, which authorize an employer to withhold a portion of your earnings to pay off a debt as directed by the court.

 So, next time you’re at a dinner party (because who doesn’t love talking about wage garnishment at social gatherings?), you can impress your friends with your newfound knowledge.
 Just don’t be surprised if they suddenly remember they have to walk their goldfish.